 We have a lot of projects in process and lots of ideas, but also a great deal of interest in people with their own ideas for experiments and learning new materials and techniques.
 What would you like to build, design, grow...?...

-Working on the interior plaster and earthen floor of superadobe domes that we built with the help of friends and neighbors;
+Working on the interior details, including the earthen floor of superadobe domes that we have built with the help of friends and neighbors;

 Also finishing up the final touches on the galeria-greenhouse-sunroom.
-It has a loft now also.
+It has a loft now that is available for workawayers, and our little "casita" is often available too.
+(The little house is in the photos also.)

 Building protections for garden spaces from the birds,